iknowjason/sagemaker-ai-playground/README.md

 ![sm3](images/sm3.png "sm3")

 Click on the first cell under **Configuration** and run the code.
 It should show the output as shown in the image below.
-If this is your first time running Jupyter notebooks: In a Jupyter Notebook, the "run code cell" button is typically represented by a play icon (►).
+If this is your first time running Jupyter notebooks: In a Jupyter Notebook, the ```run code cell``` button is typically represented by a play icon (►).

 ![sm4](images/sm4.png "sm4")

 Run the next cell for the **Prerequisites Installation** by just clicking on the play icon again.
 This might take some time.
-It will show an * (Asterisk) while running and then show a number when complete.
+It will show an ***** (Asterisk) while running and then show a number when complete.
 You should see the output as shown below with ```Required packages installed successfully!```.

 ![sm6](images/sm6.png "sm6")

 Run the next code cell to initialize the sagemaker client.
-It should shown a successfull connection to your model hosting and inference endpoint that was managed by terraform in ```model_endpoint_instance.tf```.
+It should show a successfull connection to your model hosting and inference endpoint that was managed by terraform in ```model_endpoint_instance.tf```.
 You should be able to see the power, efficiency, and scalability of separating this development notebook from the actual model hosting and inference resources.

 ![sm7](images/sm7.png "sm7")